renepacchaux/performing-arts-ux/README.md

 Using Mixpanel to track first-clicks and beyond, I tested the profile page to give the profile a home.
 The profile page was tested remotely on the video app of choice by the interviewee, usually at dinner time.

 ##### Competitive
-Northlight, Ticketmaster, 4-Star, and NBC where all analyzed as part of the competition to achieve a layout that works on
+Northlight, Ticketmaster, 4-Star, and NBC were all analyzed as part of the competition to achieve a layout that works on
 1. photo size and placement
 2. what items are included as part of the contact details
 3. placement of copyright notice

-Through dropbox paper tables we where able to make a tally of the important bits common across the established websites.
+Through dropbox paper tables, we made a tally of the critical bits standard across the established websites.

 ##### Comparative
 I made a chart of industry terms to increase the efficiency of booking agents at finding talent.
-Included Backstage, Second City, Actors Access on what where the most used terms by:
+Included Backstage, Second City, Actors Access on what were the most used words by:
 1. Count
 2. Used in navigation
 3. Used as categories in blog sections

-We focused on this to make decisions about our url structure.
+We focused on this to make decisions about our URL structure.
 The importance of the url is an SEO mainstay.
 Given it's importance, I set out to use Vue adjacent tools.

 #### Design
 ##### Sketches